-Our Rights Respecting School
+Rights Respecting School

-David Livingstone Memorial Primary School was awarded UNICEF's Level One Rights Respecting School Award in September 2014.
+David Livingstone Memorial Primary School has been awarded UNICEF's Level One Rights Respecting School Award.
 This prestigious award aims to develop people's knowledge and understanding of the articles contained in the United Nation Convention on the Rights of the Child (UNCRC).
 It helps develop very positive behaviour in schools and allows all children to develop the 4 Capacities as outlined in Curriculum for Excellence through active, engaging and challenging lessons and activities.

 At the start of the session each class decides and agrees on its own Class Charter based on the articles contained in the UNCRC.
-We have also developed our own Lunch Hall Charter which outlines what we expect of all children and adults in our dinner hall.
+This outlines what is expected of all children and adults in that class.